vincentlinzhu/order-pipeline/README.md

 Next Steps:
 - Add a proper database like PostgreSQL or Cassandra DB and use a cache scheme (aside, read back, write around, write through, etc) to interact with the redis cache.
-- Add a network layer (an http server).
-Ask Wangster about this?
 - Change docker compose to Kubernetes for more modern approach to this architecture.
-- Maybe add a load balancer if needed?
-- I want to incorporate an Agentic webscraper and MCP (connect to proper datastore).
-Maybe an agentic shopping bot that orders off of Amazon for you.
-Maybe change decrement inventory to increment a shopping list.
-Use AI to handle natural language conversion of user input to actual item on Amazon.
-This will probably require user authentication, so each user can have an orders list.
-We want to keep the CLI for the oders through to be techy ;)

 ## Table of Contents